A fast algorithm for maximal propensity score matching: One-to-one matching

 We present the algorithm as the following pseudocode:

 {\bf Algorithm A.}

 As we see, the algorithm just walks through all the observations and successively collects all feasible pairs.

 The algorithm requires $O(N)$ operations since in each iteration of the while-loop the variable $i$ or $j$ or both are increased.
-Certainly, to apply the algorithm, first we must sort the observations with respect to the propensity score, which requires $O(N \log N)$ operations or even less when modern radix sort algorithms are used.
+Certainly, to apply the algorithm, first we must sort the observations with respect to the score, which requires $O(N \log N)$ operations.

-In Sec.~4 we prove that Algorithm~A produces the maximal possible number of matched pairs.
+\begin{theorem} Algorithm~A produces the maximal possible number of matched pairs under a caliper satisfying $(\ref{calex})$--$(\ref{caley})$. \end{theorem}

+This theorem is proved in Subsection~4.2.
+Some simulations for the algorithm are presented in Subsection 3.1.